Sk2105/Sk2105/README.md

-# 💫About Me :
+# 💫About Me:
-🌱 I’m currently learning Jetpack Compose and Spring Boot </br>
+🌱 At the moment, I am actively engaged in learning Jetpack Compose, which is a modern toolkit for building native UI in Android applications, along with Spring Boot, a powerful framework for creating Java-based web applications.
-💬 Ask me about Android development, jetpack compose, SQL, and React js </br>
+💬 If you have any questions or need assistance with Android development, the intricacies of Jetpack Compose, SQL databases, or even React.js for web development, please don't hesitate to contact me.
+I would be more than happy to share my knowledge and help you out.
-📫 How to reach me s.kumar911784@gmail.com
+📫 You can easily reach me by email at s.kumar911784@gmail.com.
+I look forward to connecting with you!

 ## 🌐Socials
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/g_sachin91) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/sachink91)